jsdelivr/globalping/README.md

 ### More integrations

-Globalping supports a wide range of official and community-built integrations.
+Globalping has a wide range of official and community-built integrations.

 These range from SDKs and various clients, such as MCP and Zapier, to uptime monitoring tools and IDE extensions.